4b1ss4l/nhscript/README.md

 Searches for a random tag.

 # Update Script:
-Updates the script from the GitHub repository. (after typing 9, use the 6 option to exit, and re-enter the script for update)
+Updates the script from the GitHub repository.

 # How to Use